-2.6 Bridge House has flooded 5 times since 2000.
+2.5 Bridge House has flooded 5 times since 2000.
 On every occasion, that flooding has been after the EA has commenced impounding of the FSA.
-Kevin and Jenny Storey, the owners, have submitted evidence of these five floods to the EA that shows the flooding took place after the EA started impounding of the FSA.
-In 2019 the EA accepted liability and paid them compensation for damage caused by the 2013 flood, yet they still maintain that Penshurst will not be affected by this application to raise the level of the FSA.
-It simply does not make sense.
+We have submitted evidence of these five floods to the EA that shows the flooding took place after the EA started impounding of the FSA.
+These submissions are included in this document as Appendices A, B, C & D.